Anoushey-chandio/AI-DD-30days--challenge/Day2-task/README.md

 ### MCQs
 ### 1 What is the main purpose of Spec-Driven Development?
-*Answer B is right*:Clear requirements before coding begins
+*Answer B is right* : Clear requirements before coding begins

 ### 2 What is the biggest mindset shift in AI-Driven Development?
-*Answer B is right*: Thinking in systems and clear instructions
+*Answer B is right* : Thinking in systems and clear instructions

 ### 3 Biggest failure of Vibe Coding?
-*Answer B is right*: Architecture becomes hard to extend
+*Answer B is right* : Architecture becomes hard to extend

 ### 4 Main advantage of using AI CLI agents (like Gemini CLI)?
-*Answer B is right*: Handle repetitive tasks so dev focuses on design & problem-solving
+*Answer B is right* : Handle repetitive tasks so dev focuses on design & problem-solving

 ### 5 What defines an M-Shaped Developer?
-*Answer C is right*: Deep skills in multiple related domains
+*Answer C is right* : Deep skills in multiple related domains